VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ## 5 Technical Provider{#technical-provider}

 The AI and OCR technologies used by General Purpose OCR are powered by [ABBYY&reg;](https://www.abbyy.com).
-Application includes ABBYY® FineReader Engine® 12 SDK © 2019 ABBYY Production LLC., and also that ABBYY and FINEREADER ENGINE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without prior written consent of ABBYY Software Ltd.
+The application includes ABBYY® FineReader Engine® 12 SDK © 2019 ABBYY Production LLC.
+Also, ABBYY and FINEREADER ENGINE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without the prior written consent of ABBYY Software Ltd.

 {{< figure src="/attachments/appstore/app-services/general-purpose-ocr/logo-powered-by-abbyy.png" alt="Technical Provider ABBYY" >}}